 History has a peculiar way of remembering the victors, but it is often unforgiving toward those whose deeds are relegated to the shadows.
 Forgotten...

-His debut historical novel, The Scent of a Bullet: The History of Don Pepe, explores the Costa Rican Civil War and the life of President José “Don Pepe” Figueres, shedding light on lesser-known aspects of the country’s democratic transformation.
-He is also the author of its sequel, Forgotten Heroes (Héroes Olvidados: La Historia de Don Pepe), a work that highlights the resilience and sacrifices of the men and women who fought alongside Don Pepe, adding human depth to the nation’s journey toward democracy.
+His debut historical novel, The Scent of a Bullet: The History of Don Pepe, explores the Costa Rican Civil War and the life of President José “Don Pepe” Figueres, shedding light on lesser-known dimensions of the country’s democratic transformation.
+He is also the author of its sequel, Forgotten Heroes (Héroes Olvidados: La Historia de Don Pepe), which foregrounds the resilience and sacrifices of the men and women who fought alongside Figueres, adding human depth to Costa Rica’s path toward democracy.

 Books